lojoh/serve-vue-sites-with-kestrel-demo/README.md

 This is a demo on how to serve Vue content sites with Kestrel.
 Using the built-in router in razor pages.

+## Getting started

+- Run `npm install` in the frontend directory.
+- Start the project using `npm run watch`
+- Start the .NET project and view the site in a browser.
+- Code away and make something cool!

 ## How does it work?

 The command `npm run watch` builds the vue app and copies the files to the `wwwroot` folder.